 - Avoid contact with high-risk patients for 8-21 days after the contact.

-- Report to occupational health before patient contact if you feel unwell or develop a fever or rash.
+- Report to occupational health before patient contact if you feel unwell or develop a high temperature (fever) or rash.

-- Get immunised against the varicella-zoster virus (chickenpox virus).
+- Get immunised against the chickenpox virus (the varicella-zoster virus).

 Is there a vaccine against chickenpox?